warrendt/TechExcel-Migrate-Linux-workloads/index.md

 * Provisioning a Linux Server VM
 * Set up a Linux Server for application migration to Azure
-* Migrate an on-premises MySQL Database to Azure MYSQL databases
+* Migrate an on-premises PostgreSQL Database to Azure Database for PostgreSQL - Flexible Server
 * Secure Linux workloads
 * Enable Azure Arc on an on-premises virtual machine so it can be managed from Azure